eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart.md

 ## Debugging the Vehicle App

-Now that the runtime services are all up and running, let's start a debug session for the Vehicle App as next step.
+Now that the [runtime services](#starting-runtime-services) are all up and running, let's start a debug session for the Vehicle App as next step.

-### Starting debug session

 - Open the main python file `src/SeatAdjusterApp/seatadjuster.py` file and set a breakpoint in `line 68`
 - Press <kbd>F5</kbd> to start the Vehicle App to start a debug session and see the log output on the `DEBUG CONSOLE`

-In the next step you will use a mqtt message to trigger this breakpoint.

-### Sending MQTT messages to Vehicle App

-Let's send a message to your Vehicle App using the mqtt broker that is running in the background.
+To trigger this breakpoint, let's send a message to the Vehicle App using the mqtt broker that is running in the background.

-> Make sure that [runtime services](#starting-runtime-services) and [Vehicle App debug session](#start-and-debug-vehicle-app) are running.

 - Open `VSMqtt` extension in Visual Studio Code and connect to `mosquitto (local)`
 - Set `Subscribe Topic` = `seatadjuster/setPosition/response` and click subscribe.